EGI-Federation/documentation/content/en/users/online-storage/object-storage/_index.md

 deployment are properly configured they can be accessed as any other S3 compatible storage.

-In order to access the storage via S3 you need to create first the∏ EC2 credentials from the Openstack deployment.
+In order to access the storage via S3 you need to create first the EC2 credentials from the Openstack deployment.

-The following command is needed
+The following command is needed:

 ```sh
 openstack ec2 credentials create